gaskinwang/Plotting/README.md

 >   *rot2quat.m*, *quat2rot.m*, and *plot_ellipsoid.m*, using **xyz.xls** and point
 >   **attribute.xls** as inputs and outputting a 4D figure and a fitted figure.
 #
-For B.  With the given **XY coordinate values for a dotted trace** (in Excel sheet1;
+For B.  With the given **xy coordinate values for a dotted trace** (in Excel sheet1;
     data in two-neighbored columns for a trace—odd-numbered columns for x;
-    even-numbered columns for y) and expected **attribute values** to be presented for each trace (in sheet2; values in a column corresponding to a trace sharing the same column number), plot the traces with the exaggerated terminal dots in a 2D Cartesian coordinate system and column-shaped sub-heatmaps arranged based on the y-value of the terminal dots forming a ring-shaped heatmap.
+    even-numbered columns for y) and expected **attribute values** to be presented for each trace (in sheet2; values in a column corresponding to a trace sharing the same column number), the code plots the traces with the exaggerated terminal dots in a 2D Cartesian coordinate system and column-shaped sub-heatmaps arranged based on the y-value of the terminal dots forming a ring-shaped heatmap.
 A line directs a sub-heatmap to its corresponding trace